 - Discuss academic progress with students and assist with academic planning throughout the semester.

 - Inform students of academic support opportunities when they struggle to perform in courses.

 - Recommend academic enrichment opportunities such as undergraduate research and internships.

 - Transfer students (under 60 credits)

-- If you are a Junior or Senior or a Transfer student with more than 60 credits, a Faculty Advisor will be assigned to you through your major.
-If you are having difficulty identifying, reaching, or communicating with your Faculty Advisor, follow this link to contact the department chairperson of your major.
+If you are a Junior, Senior, or Transfer student with more than 60 credits, a faculty advisor will be assigned to you through your major department.
+If you are having difficulty identifying, reaching, or communicating with your faculty advisor, click this link to contact the department chairperson of your major.